apache/spark/docs/sql-programming-guide.md

     <td>
       The number of seconds the driver will wait for a Statement object to execute to the given number of seconds.
 Zero means there is no limit.
-In the write path, this option depends on how JDBC drivers implement the API `setQueryTimeout`, e.g., the h2 JDBC driver checks the timeout of each query instead of an entire JDBC batch.
+In the write path, this option depends on how JDBC drivers implement the API <code>setQueryTimeout</code>, e.g., the h2 JDBC driver checks the timeout of each query instead of an entire JDBC batch.
     </td>
   </tr>